-17(4) The electoral officer, the deputy electoral officer or a returning officer may upon request mark the ballot of a voter who is blind, unable to read or otherwise unable to vote without assistance, as long as the mark on the ballot occurs in the presence of the candidates' scrutineers, who shall observe the proceedings, but make no attempt to interfere or interrupt.
+18(4) The electoral officer, the deputy electoral officer or a returning officer may upon request mark the ballot of a voter who is blind, unable to read or otherwise unable to vote without assistance, as long as the mark on the ballot occurs in the presence of the candidates' scrutineers, who shall observe the proceedings, but make no attempt to interfere or interrupt.

-Special records.
+Special records

-17(5) Where assistance is provided pursuant to subsection (4), the electoral officer, the deputy electoral officer or the returning officer shall mark in the poll book opposite the elector's name, that assistance was provided and the reason it was provided.
+18(5) Where assistance is provided pursuant to subsection (4), the electoral officer, the deputy electoral officer or the returning officer shall mark in the poll book opposite the elector's name, that assistance was provided and the reason it was provided.

-Additional ballots.
+Additional ballots

-17(6) Where a voter spoils a ballot so that it cannot be used, another ballot shall be provided to the voter and the spoiled ballot shall be marked "Spoiled" and be retained in a separate envelope for that purpose.
+18(6) Where a voter spoils a ballot so that it cannot be used, another ballot shall be provided to the voter and the spoiled ballot shall be marked "Spoiled" and be retained in a separate envelope for that purpose.

-Voter leaving polling place without voting.
+Voter leaving polling place without voting

-17(7) If a voter receives a ballot and then leaves the polling place without voting or returning the ballot to the electoral officer, deputy electoral officer or returning officer, the details shall be recorded in the poll book opposite the name of that voter and no further ballot shall be provided to that person.
+18(7) If a voter receives a ballot and then leaves the polling place without voting or returning the ballot to the electoral officer, deputy electoral officer or returning officer, the details shall be recorded in the poll book opposite the name of that voter and no further ballot shall be provided to that person.

-Voters can vote if inside poll before closing time.
+Voters can vote if inside poll before closing time

-17(8) Every voter who is inside the polling location before the poll is closed pursuant to subsection (9) shall be entitled to vote notwithstanding that the vote occurs after the time fixed for closing the poll.
+18(8) Every voter who is inside the polling location before the poll is closed pursuant to subsection (9) shall be entitled to vote notwithstanding that the vote occurs after the time fixed for closing the poll.

-Closing polls.
+Closing polls

-17(9) At the time established for closing the polls, the electoral officer, deputy electoral officer or returning officer shall cause the entrance to the polling place to be closed and no other person shall be allowed to enter the polling location to vote after that time.
+18(9) At the time established for closing the polls, the electoral officer, deputy electoral officer or returning officer shall cause the entrance to the polling place to be closed and no other person shall be allowed to enter the polling location to vote after that time but the electoral officer shall allow NCN Citizens who wish to observe the counting of the ballots to do so as long as they do not interfere in the counting procedures.

-Camera.
+Camera

-17(10) Following the closing of the polls, the electoral officer may authorize the procedures in subsections 19(1) and (5) to be recorded by camera or other video recording device as long as voter secrecy is maintained and all recordings are provided to the electoral officer or deputy electoral officer immediately following the vote and only the electoral officer shall have access to the recording unless the election proceedings are the subject of an appeal in which case 24 certified copies of the recording shall be made available to the Appeal Committee and any candidate upon request.
+18(10) Following the closing of the polls, the electoral officer may authorize the procedures in subsections 20(1) and (5) to be recorded by camera or other video recording device as long as voter secrecy is maintained and all recordings are provided to the electoral officer or deputy electoral officer immediately following the vote and only the electoral officer shall have access to the recording unless the election proceedings are the subject of an appeal in which case certified copies of the recording shall be made available to the Appeal Committee and any candidate upon request.

-Spoiled ballots.
+Spoiled ballots

-18(1) During a council or board election, the electoral officer, deputy electoral officer or returning officer shall initial each spoiled ballot in the presence of those present at the polling location, and then place such spoiled ballot papers in an envelope marked "Spoiled Ballots", and immediately after the closing of the poll, seal it, and the spoiled ballots shall not be counted in the election.
+19(1) During a council or board election, the electoral officer, deputy electoral officer or returning officer shall initial each spoiled ballot in the presence of those present at the polling location, and then place such spoiled ballot papers in an envelope marked "Spoiled Ballots", and immediately after the closing of the poll, seal it, and the spoiled ballots shall not be counted in the election.

-Counting names in the poll book.
+Counting names in the poll book